-About the Shiley-Marcos School of Engineering
+About USD's Shiley-Marcos School of Engineering

 Developing Our Future Engineers

-The Shiley-Marcos School of Engineering offers a supportive, well-rounded education that inspires students to innovate, create, and ultimately, make a difference by practicing real-world engineering.
+USD's Shiley-Marcos School of Engineering offers a supportive, well-rounded education that inspires students to innovate, create, and ultimately, make a difference by practicing real-world engineering.
 The school develops thinkers and leaders who have solid technical, communication and problem-solving skills balanced with broad perspective to make things happen locally and globally.

-Our goal is to develop a future of engineers who will take on society's challenges and opportunities in socially, ethically, and professionally responsible ways.
+Our goal is to develop a future of engineers who will take on society's challenges and opportunities in socially, ethically and professionally responsible ways.